-A student application must be submitted online via FACTS before receiving an invitation to enroll online.
-Preschool children must have a completed Health Appraisal including up-to-date immunization records before the child can start school.
+A student application must be submitted online via FACTS prior to receiving an invitation to enroll online.
+Preschool children must have a completed Health Appraisal including up-to-date immunization record before the child can start school.
 The health form must be signed by a physician and is good for one year.
-Student emergency information records will be generated from the online SIS database, FACTS
+Student emergency information records will be generated from the online SIS database, FACTS.

-St. Joseph's Club (SJC) students are required to complete an application, and annual registration fee, and submit the Child Information Record in August, or before enrollment in the program.
+St. Joseph's Club (SJC) students are required to complete an application, annual registration fee, and submit the Child Information Record in August, or prior to enrollment in the program.